 Looking for some scary haunted house movies to make your night horrific?
 This list contains the best haunted house movies out there.
 Finding a decent scary movie can be a challenge, so use this as a guide to for ideas on what to watch.
-If we can find the vid on YouTube or some other safe site, we’re providing a link, so be sure to look down the list.
+Videos we’ve found on YouTube or some other safe site, we’re providing a link, so be sure to look down the list.
 They will come and go as we find them.

 Okay, here is the list and I’ve broken it down into categories.
 Hope that helps!

 Haunted House Movies with Haunted Attics, Haunted Basements or Haunted Cabins